stcarrez/ada-keystore/README.md

 * `help`:     print some help
 * `info`:     print information about the keystore
 * `list`:     list values of the keystore
+* `mount`:    mount the keystore on the filesystem for a direct access
 * `password-add`:      add a password
 * `password-remove`:   remove a password
 * `password-set`:      change the password